2020 National Invitation Tournament

 The 2020 National Invitational Tournament was to be a single-elimination tournament of 32 NCAA Division I men's college basketball teams not been selected to participate in the 2020 NCAA tournament.
 The tournament was to begin on March 17 and end on April 2.
-The first three rounds were to be played on campuses, with the semi-final and championship final played at Madison Square Garden in New York City.
+The first three rounds were to be played on campuses, with the semifinal and championship final played at Madison Square Garden in New York City.

 On March 12, the NCAA canceled the tournament, along with all winter and spring championships for 2020 as a precaution with the coronavirus pandemic.

 Participants

-Automatic Qualifiers
+Automatic qualifiers

 The following teams were guaranteed berths into the 2020 NIT field by having the best regular season record in their conference, but failing to win their conference tournament.
-Some of these teams would have been eligible to receive an at-large berth into the NCAA Tournament; for instance, San Diego State was likely to be an at-large NCAA team based on their record and polling ranking regardless of their loss in their conference final.
+Some of these teams would have been eligible to receive an at-large berth into the NCAA tournament; for instance, San Diego State was likely to be an at-large NCAA team based on their record and polling ranking regardless of their loss in their conference final.

-Although Merrimack won the Northeast Conference regular season title in their first season within the NEC, they were ineligible to play in their conference tourney or in the NCAA Tournament or NIT due to their transition to Division I. As a result, no team from the NEC was eligible for an auto-bid regardless of the result of the conference tournament.
+Although Merrimack won the Northeast Conference regular-season title in their first season within the NEC, they were ineligible to play in their conference tourney or in the NCAA tournament or NIT due to their transition to Division I. As a result, no team from the NEC was eligible for an auto-bid regardless of the result of the conference tournament.